Gonçalo Ribeiro Telles: Political and public activity

 Gonçalo Ribeiro Telles began his public intervention as a member of the Catholic Agrarian and Rural Youth, a youth structure linked to Portuguese Catholic Action.

-In 1945, he participated in the foundation of the National Culture Center, of which he is now the number one associate, and also President of the General Assembly, in whose sessions he accentuated his opposition to salazar's regime.
+In 1945, he participated in the foundation of the National Culture Center, of which he is now the number one associate, and also President of the General Assembly, in whose sessions he accentuated his opposition to Salazar's regime.

-With Francisco Sousa Tavares, in 1957 he founded the Movement of Independent Monarchists, which would follow the Popular Monarchical Movement.
+With Francisco Sousa Tavares, in 1957 he founded the Movement of Independent Monarchists, which would be followed by the Popular Monarchical Movement.

 In 1958, he expressed his support for the presidential candidacy of Humberto Delgado.

 In 1959, he was among the signatories of the Letter to Salazar on repression services.

-In 1967, during the Lisbon floods, it publicly imposed itself against the existing urbanization policies.
+In 1967, during the Lisbon floods, he publicly imposed himself against the existing urbanization policies.

 In 1969, he was part of the Monarchical Electoral Commission, which joins the lists of Mário Soares's Portuguese Socialist Action in the Electoral Commission of Democratic Unity (CEUD) coalition, led by Soares, to run for the National Assembly.
 He would not be elected, like the other members of the democratic opposition lists.

 In 1971, he helped found the Monarchical Convergence movement, a meeting of three monarchical resistance movements: the Popular Monarchical Movement, the Monarchical Popular League and the Portuguese Renewal.

-After the Revolution of April 25, 1974, with Francisco Rolão Preto, Henrique Barrilaro Ruas, João Camossa de Saldanha, Augusto Ferreira do Amaral, Luís Coimbra, among others, founded the Monarchical People's Party, whose Directory he presided over.
-He was UnderSecretary of State for the Environment in the I, II and III Provisional Governments, and Secretary of State of the same portfolio, in the 1st Constitutional Government, headed by Mário Soares.
+After the Revolution of 25 April 1974, with Francisco Rolão Preto, Henrique Barrilaro Ruas, João Camossa de Saldanha, Augusto Ferreira do Amaral, Luís Coimbra, among others, he founded the People's Monarchist Party, whose Directory he presided over.
+He was Undersecretary of State for the Environment in the I, II and III Provisional Governments, and Secretary of State of the same portfolio, in the 1st Constitutional Government, headed by Mário Soares.